Primary Navigation Mobile

 Jameel Motors Farizon Auto

-On display at the Jameel Motors stand will be the Farizon SV, a bespoke electric van that uses drive-by-wire technology (sort of).
-No less than eight panel van variants are available, alongside five body types and three battery sizes.
+The Farizon SV is a bespoke electric van that uses drive-by-wire technology (sort of), and the 2025 CV Show marks the public debut of the full model range.
+No less than eight panel van variants are available, alongside five body sizes and three battery capacities.

 Read more about the Farizon SV